red-hat-data-services/NeMo-Guardrails/docs/about/use-cases.md

    For more information, refer to the [Tools Integration Guide](../integration/tools-integration.md).

-4. **Third-party API integration**: Integrate external moderation and validation services.
+3. **Third-party API integration**: Integrate external moderation and validation services.
    For examples, refer to the [Guardrails Library](../user-guides/guardrails-library.md) which includes integrations with ActiveFence, AutoAlign, Fiddler, and other services.

 ### Integrate Guardrails into LLM-based Applications

-The NeMo Guardrails toolkit can be integrated into applications in multiple ways:
+The NeMo Guardrails Library can be integrated into applications in multiple ways:

 1. **Python SDK integration**: Add guardrails directly into your Python application.